Dark-Knight499/Hacker-s-Club/README.md

   - Helping solve errors
 - **Exploring New Territories**

-### Plan to Build a Community That Would Have Made My Life—and the Lives of Others Like Me—Easier
+### Plan to Build a Community That Would Have Made My journey and the journies of others like me easier